**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 11. Legos – This was something my mom would always send to my brother when he was in school.
 Just a small kit he could put together.
 He said it always helped him de-stress.

 13. Gravity blanket – one of my friends swears by these.
+They can help calm a restless sleaper.
+There’s been some research that suggests weighted blankets can help those with ADHD.

 14. Dodow sleep aid – another thing I haven’t tried but heard great things about.
 If your kid is having a hard time sleeping this may help.